 A third generation Californian, Steve MacRostie has been a resident of the Sonoma Valley for 44 years.
-After growing up in Sacramento, he attended Whitman College in Walla Walla, Washington where he earn a Bachelor of Arts Degree in Biology.
+After growing up in Sacramento, he attended Whitman College in Walla Walla, Washington where he earned a Bachelor of Arts Degree in Biology.
 While serving in the United States Army in Vicenza, Italy in the early 1970s, he became interested in wine, both with its fascinating, delicious flavors and how it is crafted.
-That curiosity lead him to UC Davis and a Master’s Degree in Enology which brought him to Sonoma for his first winemaking position in the quickly expanding California wine industry.
-In 1987 with his wife Thale, he established the eponymous MacRostie Winery dedicated to specializing Pinot Noir and Chardonnay.
+That curiosity led him to UC Davis and a Master’s Degree in Enology which brought him to Sonoma for his first winemaking position in the quickly expanding California wine industry.
+In 1987 with his wife Thale, he established the eponymous MacRostie Winery dedicated to specializing in Pinot Noir and Chardonnay.
 With the sale of the business in 2011 after 24 years of ownership, Steve continues his relationship with the winery as a consultant.
 Steve and Thale are the parents of two grown children, Michaela and Kendall.
 Steve is past president of the Sonoma Valley Vintners and Growers Alliance and the Carneros Quality Alliance.
 Today he is a member of the Board of Directors of California Wine Institute.

 First Vice President